OlivierLD/raspberry-coffee/Project.Trunk/SunFlower.v2/README.md

 # SunFlower Version 2.0
 ![Work In Progress](./wip.jpg)

-The goal of this project is to orient a solar panel so it faces the sun as long as it is in the sky.
+The goal of this project is to _**automatically**_ orient a solar panel so it faces the sun as long as it is in the sky.

 - The [first version ](../SunFlower) used micro-servos to orient a small solar panel.
 - Here we want to deal with bigger panels, this will require the usage of bigger motors, like stepper-motors.